pydio/pydio-doc-developer-guide/2_actions/8_extract-load-transform/0_sync-shares.md

-Diff and merge shares from two stores.
+[Internal] Diff and merge shares from two stores.